The following items should be taken into consideration when doing business in the City of Pacifica.

 Security Alarm Permits

-If you install a security alarm in either your place of business or a residential building in the City of Pacifica, you are required to submit an application for an alarm permit (along with a one-time fee of $75 payable to "City of Pacifica") to the city's police department to the attention of the communications supervisor (2075 Coast Hwy in Pacifica).
+If you install a security alarm in either your place of business or a residential building in the City of Pacifica, you are required to submit an application for an alarm permit (along with fee of $82 payable to "City of Pacifica") to the city's police department to the attention of the communications supervisor (2075 Coast Hwy in Pacifica).
 An annual fee of $43.00 will be billed at the beginning of each calendar year.
 Having your alarm information on file with the police department aids in apprehending potential theft and identifying false alarms.

 Building & Alteration Permits

 If modifying or improving the physical space your business occupies, you must apply for a building permit with the city's building division.
 Fees vary, depending on the type and size of construction.
 A building permit is required if you intend to:

 - Construct a building

 - Make improvements or alterations to your business

 - Make or alter electrical, plumbing or heating installations to existing systems

 - Install a fence over six feet (6') tall or a retaining wall

 Detailed drawings need to be submitted with your application.
 Your application is then reviewed by the building official and other appropriate divisions and departments.
 When you submit your plans, you will be told approximately when the plan check process will be completed and a permit issued.
 You could be penalized and required to undo construction if you do not obtain a permit beforehand.
 Allow sufficient time for permit processing and construction before scheduling your business opening.